walshbr/introduction-to-text-analysis/cyborg-readers/computer-reading.md

 If such a disparity in skills exists between you and computers, you may be wondering why we're teaching a class on digital text analysis.
 Why bring technology into the equation when it is a poor approximation for a lot of the things that we follow in you reading?
 The answer is that there are a lot of instances where you can combine the nuance of human thinking with the quantitative power of computers to look at texts in new and creative ways.
 In particular, you can make computers do a lot of the repetitive work that you might find tedious.

 To do so, though, you need to know a bit about how computers process texts.
 It should be clear from what we've said so far that they have a hard time understanding data.
 They can interact with and use information, but they make very few assumptions and even fewer interpretations about what they're working with.
 Those interpretations and abilities that they do have been specifically programmed into the computer's software.
-So what follows is a lesson in not taking anything for granted.
+So what follows, then, is a lesson in not taking anything for granted.

-In the context of text analysis, this means that computers have a hard time reading.
+In the context of text analysis, all of this means that computers have a hard time reading.
 Consider the following sentence:

 "We saw 8<sup>1/2</sup>."